Gerontology Applied Research Grants

 Richard Tucker Gerontology Applied Research Grant

-Richard Tucker Gerontology Applied Research Grant is a competitive grant specifically for Applied Gerontology Research conducted at UCF by UCF faculty, staff, or graduate students under the sponsorship of UCF professors.
-The research may be proposed or in progress.
-Approved grants can range up to the full yearly allotted funding.
-However, significant priority will be given to selecting the most projects that can be funded within the yearly approved funding.
-Applications are required.
 The Application submission window opens each year in November and ends the following February.
-Awards are presented in March and are administered through the UCF Foundation.
-Selection is made by a separate Gerontology Awards Committee that makes recommendations to the LIFE board for final approval.
+An email announcing the program details is sent to the UCF faculty during the fall semester.
+Awards are presented in April and are administered through the UCF Foundation.
+Selection is made by a separate Gerontology Awards Committee that makes recommendations to the LIFE Board of Directors for final approval.
 The program includes interviewing finalists.
 An email announcing the program details is made to the UCF faculty during the fall semester.

 For more details and the application form go to this link: LIFE Gerontology Applied Research Grant